 • Endorsed by the American Podiatric Medical Association

-• Rearfoot Gel Cushioning System soaks up impact
+• Rearfoot Gel Cushioning System soaks up the impact

 • DuoMax Support System provides support and stability